projectfluent/dom-l10n-documentation/src/fluent-files.md

 ---

 Now that we have a working Parcel setup, we need to add some fluent files.
-We will store the files in `src`, under an `assets`.
-Within `assets` we will have `localization/{locale}/main.ftl`.
+We will store the files in `src`, under an `assets` directory.
+Within `assets` we will have `localization/{locale}/main.ftl`, where each `{locale}` will be a specific locale.

-In this tutorial, we will only create files for the `en-US` and `es-MX` locales.
+In this tutorial, we will only create paths for the `en-US` and `es-MX` locales.

 ```
 mkdir -p src/assets/localization/en-US